JuliaGizmos/Escher.jl/README.md

 ##### 4.2.1.8.
 Converting other Types to Tile

 If, instead of `Tile`, other type of value is used, Escher will try to convert it to one.
 One such examples is using textual data, like `String`.
-The next line of code is valid and will return a `Tile` with the content `"Simple text"` and a `1em` padding.
+The next line of code is valid and will return a "pink" `Tile` with the content `"Simple text"` and a `1em` padding.

 **Example:**